AlexBaranowski/vagrant-sh/README.md

 Feature Requests:

 - Make issue with feature/function that you believe would be beneficial for this project.

 ## QA

-QA is run on 2 virtual machines.
+QA is run on 2 virtual machines (we decided to use CentOS-8).
 One that installs vagrant with Virtualbox and second install vagrant with libvirt.